aws/aws-emr-best-practices/content/reliability/best_practices.md

 EMRFS provides 2 ways to improve the success rate of your S3 requests.
 You can adjust your retry strategy by configuring properties in your emrfs-site configuration.

-- Increase the maximum retry limit for the default exponential backoff retry strategy.
+- Increase the maximum retry limit for the default exponential back-off retry strategy.
 By default, the EMRFS retry limit is set to 4.
 You can increase the retry limit on a new cluster, on a running cluster, or at application runtime. (for example try 20-50 by setting fs.s3.maxRetries in emrfs-site.xml)

 - Enable and configure the additive-increase/multiplicative-decrease (AIMD) retry strategy.
 AIMD is supported for Amazon EMR versions 6.4.0 and later.